FreskyZ/fine/docs/build-script.md

 use slot id not path (include file name) will make the request look good (content.domain.com/{guid}) also prevent malisious (maybe not, just curious) try file path attempt, limiting content request to my own website only

+### TODO Streaming Response

+although streaming response is not powerful as websocket, but LLM AI streaming completion need this

 ### Alive Connection

 I mean websocket, websocket will be implemented as 2 separate domain socket connection for different direction, the